 2) Don't replay your fire combat or melees.

 3) Don't try to break into the game files.

-Every one in this club pays a price when someone cheats.
+Everyone in this club pays a price when someone cheats and gets away with it.
 Some lose a playing buddy.
 Others lose respect by association.
 Some lose their confidence in the other side of the club.
-We all lose some of our trusting nature.
+Others leave the Club because they can’t win a game.
+Lastly, we all lose some of our trusting nature.

 While at UMA you will be offered a first-class education in the finer arts of wargaming with the John Tiller Series.
 You may spend as many hours, even days, as you like going over all the material we have here at the ACWGC Campus or you may never crack open a document and still pass through our training.
 You get out of UMA what you put into it.
 If you are someone that wants to win battles though - we suggest you take advantage of your time here.

 Once enrolled at UMA you will be assigned a personal instructor who will undergo a short training game with you.
 This game is designed, not so much to teach you everything, but simply to make sure that you can properly conduct and send a Play by Email game.

 During this game you will be registered at two different places within our Club.
 First, you will be registered at the Club Forums.
 These forums are specifically open to Club Members only.